Sniper: Etymology

-The name "sniper" comes from the verb "to snipe", which originated in the 1770s among soldiers in British India in reference to shooting snipes, a wader that was considered an extremely challenging game bird for hunters due to its alertness, camouflaging color and erratic flight behavior.
+The name sniper comes from the verb to snipe, which originated in the 1770s among soldiers in British India in reference to shooting snipes, a wader that was considered an extremely challenging game bird for hunters due to its alertness, camouflaging color and erratic flight behavior.
 Snipe hunters therefore needed to be stealthy in addition to being good trackers and marksmen.
 In the 18th century, letters sent home by English officers in India referred to a day's rough shooting as "going sniping", as it took a skilled flintlock sportsman a lot of patience and endurance to wing-shoot a snipe in flight.
-Accomplishing such a shot was regarded as exceptional, and inevitably during the late 18th century, the term "snipe shooting" was simplified to "sniping".
-This evolved to the agent noun "sniper", first appearing by the 1820s.
-The term "sniper" was first attested militarily in 1824, becoming common place in the First World War.
+Accomplishing such a shot was regarded as exceptional.
+During the late 18th century, the term snipe shooting was simplified to sniping.
+This evolved to the agent noun sniper, first appearing by the 1820s.
+The term sniper became commonplace in the First World War.